 2) Outsourcing the lead generation task can help you focus on sales activities that contribute to your company’s success.

 3) Cold leads are easy to target as you don’t have to look at prospect history to reach out to them.
-You only need to send an email or make a phone call in the initial phase.
+You only need to send an email or make a phone call to cold leads in the initial phase.

 You will find cold leads at the beginning of the sales cycle.
 These leads don’t usually respond to your emails and calls.
 They also do not show any interest in you and your efforts in reaching out to them.
 Even after nurturing these leads, the number of them turning into warm leads are less.